ColNet: Collaborative Optimization in Decentralized Federated Multi-task Learning Systems: Abstract

 \section{Abstract}

 The integration of Federated Learning (FL) and Multi-Task Learning (MTL) has been explored to address client heterogeneity, with Federated Multi-Task Learning (FMTL) treating each client as a distinct task.
 However, most existing research focuses on data heterogeneity (e.g., addressing non-IID data) rather than task heterogeneity, where clients solve fundamentally different tasks.
 Additionally, much of the work relies on centralized settings with a server managing the federation, leaving the more challenging domain of decentralized FMTL largely unexplored.
-Thus, this work bridges this gap by proposing \textit{ColNet}, a framework designed for heterogeneous tasks in decentralized federated environments. \textit{ColNet} divides models into the backbone and task-specific layers, forming groups of similar clients, with group leaders performing conflict-averse cross-group aggregation.
-A pool of experiments with different federations demonstrated \textit{ColNet} outperforms the compared aggregation schemes in decentralized settings with label and task heterogeneity scenarios.
+Thus, this work bridges this gap by proposing \textit{ColNet}, a framework designed for heterogeneous tasks in decentralized federated environments.

+\textit{ColNet} partitions models into a backbone and task-specific heads, and uses adaptive clustering based on model and data sensitivity to form task-coherent client groups.
+Backbones are averaged within groups, and group leaders perform hyper-conflict-averse cross-group aggregation.
+Across datasets and federations, \textit{ColNet} outperforms competing schemes under label and task heterogeneity and shows robustness to poisoning attacks.